-HUD released Mortgagee Letter 2013-26, also referred to as “Back to Work” that features enhanced guidelines for home owners who lost their homes via short sale or foreclosure due to financial difficulties.
-“Back to Work” shortens the required wait periods for borrowers wanting to buy a home again.
+Referred to as the FHA “Back to Work” program, this program was announced by FHA by way of Mortgagee Letter 2013-26 on August 15th, 2013.
+It features enhanced guidelines for home owners who experienced a bankruptcy, or lost their homes via short sale, deed-in-lieu, or foreclosure due to financial difficulties.
+“Back to Work” shortens the required wait period for borrowers wanting to buy a home again.

 Quick Qualifying Guide